 MySQL login-path, which is available on all platforms supported by the MySQL server.
 It is provided by the MySQL configuration utility

 mysql_config_editorwhich offers persistent storage.
 See mysql_config_editor — MySQL Configuration Utility.
-In releases before MySQL Shell 8.0.30,
+Linux builds of MySQL Shell bundle

 mysql_config_editorso that the functionality can be used if the MySQL client package is not installed on the system.